March 14, 1879. This is the anniversary of the birth of Albert Einstein.

 Mass-energy equivalence.
 The fourth 1905 paper stated that mass and energy are equivalent.
 You perhaps know something of this work in Einstein’s famous equation E=mc2.
 That equation means that energy (E) is equal to mass (m) multiplied by the speed of light (c) squared.
 Sound simple?
 It is, in a way.
 It means that matter and energy are the same thing.
 It’s also very profound, in part because the speed of light is a huge number.
 As shown by the equation, a small amount of mass can be converted into a large amount of energy … as in atomic bombs.
 It’s this same conversion of mass to energy, by the way, that causes stars to shine.

-But Einstein did not stop there.
-As early as 1911, he had predicted that light passing near a large mass, such as a star, would be bent.
+But Einstein didn’t stop there.
+As early as 1911, he’d predicted that light passing near a large mass, such as a star, would be bent.
 That idea led to his General Theory of Relativity in 1916.
 This paper established the modern theory of gravitation and gave us the notion of curved space.
 Einstein showed, for example, that small masses such as planets form dimples in space-time that hardly affect the path of starlight.
 But big masses such as stars produce measurably curved space.

 The fact that the curved space around our sun was measurable let other scientists prove Einstein’s theory.
 In 1919, two expeditions organized by Arthur Eddington photographed stars near the sun made visible during a solar eclipse.
 The displacement of these stars with respect to their true positions on the celestial sphere showed that the sun’s gravity does cause space to curve so that starlight traveling near the sun is bent from its original path.
 This observation confirmed Einstein’s theory, and made Einstein a household name.